HoiJean/djangoforbeginners-book/manuscript/ch5.md

 # Chapter 5: Blog app

-In this chapter we'll build a basic _blog_ application that allows users to create, edit, and delete posts.
+In this chapter we'll build a _Blog_ application that allows users to create, edit, and delete posts.
 The homepage will list all blog posts and there will be a dedicated detail page for each individual post.
 We'll also introduce CSS for styling and learn how Django works with static files.

 ## Initial Setup